nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 18-July-2023

+I came up with an idea as to how to address the issue request 'copy most recent supplied entry' for the Bigfoot WL Form project.
+At first I thought I could get away with just using Local Storage and saving the data to a file, but I didn't quite implement it correctly.
+So I took another tact, trying to implement a forced save during Form Submit event, but I failed to block the default form action so the data would get lost instead of stored.
+I then realized that Local Storage will do the trick, however I need to block the default form action before setting the "last record" values into LS, then the form can close.
+The challenge will be setting the form items correctly into the multi-part form transfer that the Winlink Express 'server' will require.
+That's my goal for tomorrow.

+Key takeaways:

+- Always (always, always) analyze the problem domain first, then design a solution, then look at existing code to see how to plug-in the solution, then implement, then test.
+- My gut told me to try blocking default form/submit event action, but I passed it off as "a React thing" but it turns out that was the solution to the timing issue trying to store items after the Submit button was pressed.
+- GitHub Copilot and ChatGPT provided detailed syntax for code segments that I was uncertain how to write (or would have written 10 lines instead of one or two).

 ## Monday 17-July-2023

 Completed the rest of the JS challenge started yesterday.
 Miro was still being sluggish but I completed the challenge anyway.
 Take aways: